HomeEmail WebhostingThe SMTP Servers - What SMTP Is And How It Works

 Here’s a summarized overview of how SMTP works:

 1. Client-Server Communication: When you compose an email and click “send” in your email client (such as Gmail or Outlook), the client software communicates with an SMTP server.
-This server is typically provided by your email service provider or your organization.
+Your email service provider or your organization typically provides this server.

 2. Establishing Connection: The client initiates a connection with the SMTP server on a specific port (usually port 25).
 This connection is typically established using the TCP/IP network protocol.